 Once you've made your bra, belt or trumpet skirt, you'll probably want to decorate them.
 Using your hand sewing skills and your beading needle and button and craft thread, you'll be ready to get started.
 For a break down on common types of beads, go here.

 Though it's simply called "Beading", this page will cover the use of most decorative notions, including sew-on jewels, diamond trim, sequins, shisha mirrors, coins and cowlry shells.
 Likewise, when I use the term "beading" below I mean for it to broadly cover the attachment of all types of decorations.
-One thing I don't cover on this page is beaded fringe and swags, which will get their own page.
+One thing I don't cover on this page is beaded fringe and swags, which I cover here.
 Since there are so many subtopics, I will add centered titles to the sections so they're easier to scroll through.
-Here is the hyperlinked table of contents of this page:~Beading Doodle Pad
+Here is the hyperlinked table of contents of this page:

 ~Fabric vs Bedlahs